What is effective altruism?

 Why this issue?

-People in effective altruism typically try to identify issues that are big in scale, tractable, and unfairly neglected, in order to find those where an additional person can have the greatest impact.
+People in effective altruism typically try to identify issues that are big in scale, tractable, and unfairly neglected.2 The aim is to find the biggest gaps in current efforts, in order to find where an additional person can have the greatest impact.
 One issue that seems to match those criteria is preventing pandemics.

 Researchers in effective altruism argued as early as 2014 that, given the history of near-misses, there was a good chance that a large pandemic would happen in our lifetimes.

 But preparing for the next pandemic was, and remains, hugely underfunded compared to other global issues.
-For instance, in the US it receives around $8bn per year of investment, compared to around $280bn per year spent on counterterrorism.
+For instance, the US invests around $8bn per year preventing pandemics, compared to around $280bn per year spent on counterterrorism over the last decade.3

-And a future pandemic could easily be much worse than COVID-19: there’s nothing to rule out a disease that’s more infectious than the omicron variant, but that’s as deadly as smallpox.
+Not to mention, a future pandemic could easily be much worse than COVID-19: there’s nothing to rule out a disease that’s more infectious than the Omicron variant, but that’s as deadly as smallpox.
+(See more on the comparison in footnote 4.)

-In effective altruism, once a neglected problem has been identified, the community looks for neglected solutions to those problems which could make a big difference, which brings us to…
+In effective altruism, once a big and neglected problem has been identified, the community then looks for solutions that have a chance of making a big contribution to solving the problem, and are neglected by others working on that issue, which brings us to...

 Some examples of what’s been done

-When COVID-19 broke out, members of the community founded 1DaySooner, a non-profit that advocates for Human Challenge Trials.
+When COVID-19 broke out, members of the community founded 1DaySooner, a non-profit that advocates for human challenge trials.
 In this type of vaccine trial, healthy volunteers are deliberately infected with the disease, enabling near-instant testing of the vaccine.
-As one of the only advocates for this intervention, 1DaySooner has signed up over 30,000 volunteers, and played an important role in starting the world’s first COVID-19 Human Challenge Trial.
+As one of the only advocates for this intervention, 1DaySooner has signed up over 30,000 volunteers,7 and played an important role in starting the world’s first COVID-19 human challenge trial.
 This model can be repeated when we face the next pandemic.

 Members of the effective altruism community helped to create the Apollo Programme for Biodefense, a multibillion dollar policy proposal designed to prevent the next pandemic.